 Jerome Fung began studying the organ with Christian Lane while completing a PhD in experimental soft condensed matter physics at Harvard University.
 Under Chris’s guidance, Jerome earned the Service Playing Certificate of the American Guild of Organists in 2014.
-Currently, Jerome is a Lecturer in Physics at Wellesley College.
-He occasionally acts as a substitute organist at churches in the greater Boston area.
+Currently, Jerome was a Lecturer in Physics at Wellesley College and is currently Assistant Professor at Ithaca College.
+He occasionally acts as a substitute organist at churches in the area.

 Laura Gullett is a graduate of Harvard University with a B.A. magna cum laude in Chemistry and Physics.
 After studying piano throughout her childhood, Laura began her organ studies with Colin Lynch and Nicholas White at St. Paul’s School in Concord, NH, where she served as organ scholar from 2009-2012.
 During her four years at Harvard, she studied with Christian Lane and served as president of the Harvard Organ Society.
 Laura currently works as a healthcare consultant with the Boston-based firm Health Advances.
 In her free time, she enjoys studying German and traveling.